valancej/documentation/_docker/getting-started/getting-started-part-three.md

 Now we've built an app, added a test, pushed an image and deployed our code.
 What's next?

-We want to walk through a couple of the powerful, flexible things you can achieve with Codeship, Jet and Docker - and we're going to start with *volumes*.
+We want to walk through a couple of the powerful, flexible things you can achieve with Codeship Pro - and we're going to start with *volumes*.
 [Let's learn about volumes.]({% link _docker/getting-started/getting-started-part-four.md %})